What is a configuration management database?

 The configuration management database, a fundamental component of ITIL framework, is important to an organization because IT infrastructure is increasing in complexity.
 And the more complex your IT infrastructure becomes, the more important the tracking and understanding of the information within your IT environment also becomes.

-The use of configuration management databases is considered to be a best practice for IT leaders who need to identify and verify each component of their infrastructure to better manage and improve it.
-Other benefits of deploying a configuration management database include:
+The use of a configuration management database is considered to be a best practice for IT leaders who need to identify and verify each component of their infrastructure to better manage and improve it.
+Other benefits of deploying one of these include:

 - Increased visibility into users and related CIs

 - Increased efficiency with a single source of IT infrastructure truth

 - Better decision making with accurate, real-time data

 - Lessened downtime due to incident, problem, and event mitigation

 - Reduced operational, equipment, and personnel costs with automation

 - Faster MTTR due to the ability to understand CI relationships and perform root-cause analysis